Best Free Website Monitoring Tools: 7 Options Compared for 2026

 Uptime Kuma GitHub repository page

-Uptime Kuma is a free, open source monitoring tool with over 60,000 stars on GitHub.
+Uptime Kuma is the leading open source website monitoring tool, with over 60,000 stars on GitHub.
+If you have been searching for an open source URL monitoring tool or open source uptime monitor, this is the one to use.
 Unlike every other option on this list, you host it yourself.
 That means unlimited monitors, unlimited status pages, and check intervals as low as 20 seconds.
 It is the most powerful free web server monitoring option available if you have the technical skills to set it up.

 Free Plan Details